Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 {% endcodeblock %}

-Now when we go back to the browser and reload the page we can enter the profile data, allow browser to get our geolocation and click save.
+Now when we go back to the browser and reload the page we can enter the profile data, allow the browser to get our geolocation and click save.

-So far so good.
 At this point we introduced ourselves to the system and `current_user.id` is stored in the encrypted cookie.

 Next part is where the fun starts: we need to be able to search for other users nearby.
-We should be able to limit the search radius, specify the search term and see the results.
+We should allow limiting the search radius, specify the search term and see the results.

-What's important is that we should not see people who have our search term in `dislikes` attribute.
-For example if a person dislikes Chinese quisine, and we're searching for people who like it,... you get the idea.
+We must remove people who have our search term in their `dislikes` attribute.
+For example if a person dislikes Chinese couisine, and we're searching for people who like it,... you get the idea.

-Let's take a little detour and speak about the Solr and the gems that enable it on Rails.
+Let's take a little detour and speak about Solr and the gems that enable it in Rails.
 We'll be using [sunspot](https://github.com/sunspot/sunspot) - an excellent gem that adds a nice DSL (really, it's nice) on top of [rsolr](https://github.com/rsolr/rsolr).

 At this point you might be asking: _"Wait!
 What's RSolr?
-I'm now totally confused with Solr, RSolr and Sunspot and how they relate to each other"_.
+I'm now totally confused between Solr, RSolr and Sunspot and how they relate to each other"_.
 I totally understand your confusion.
 Let's break this mess into pieces:

-1. Solr - a Java server that runs as a separate service and talks to the outside world via XML over HTTP API.
-It is generally considered a robust and full-featured, yet hard to learn full-text search solution.
-The only way you can communicate to Solr from Rails application directly is to send rather cryptic XML requests.
+1. Solr - a Java server that runs as a separate service and communicates via XML over HTTP API.
+It is generally considered a robust and full-featured — yet hard to learn full-text search solution.
+The only way you can communicate directly with Solr from a Rails application is to send rather cryptic XML requests.
-2. Nobody wants to mess with raw XML over HTTP, so here enters RSolr - a wrapper around Solr HTTP API that allows interacting with Solr from Ruby code.
+2. Nobody wants to mess with raw XML over HTTP, so here enters RSolr - a wrapper around the Solr HTTP API that allows interacting with Solr from Ruby.
 3. However RSolr is still rather low-level and does not provide any DSL or convenience methods to define which Rails models should be searchable and how the indexes will be updated.
 The need for a new library was apparent, so the Sunspot was born.
-A really nice DSL that integrates directly into ActiveRecord models and allows to specify which attributes we need to index, how to transform and query the data.
+A really nice DSL that integrates directly into ActiveRecord models and allows specifying which attributes we need to index, as well as how to transform and query the data.

-Now you're saying: "_I still don't understand, if the Solr is a Java service it means I need to install and configure it on my system?
+Now you're saying: "_I still don't understand, if Solr is a Java service it means I need to install and configure it on my system?
 That's a horrible perspective, get me out of this!_".
 Absolutely not.
-Sunspot gem is bundled with a development version of Solr and has a nice set of rake tasks to manage it.
+The Sunspot gem is bundled with a development version of Solr and has a nice set of rake tasks to manage it.
 You can start, stop, reindex the data, all using rake tasks.
 There is no need to install Solr manually, all you need is to add two gems:

 `sunspot_solr` and `sunspot_rails`.

 `sunspot_solr` is the pre-packaged development version of Solr and `sunspot_rails` is the Sunspot gem itself.
 So you need to make sure you place the `sunspot_solr` into `:development` group in your Gemfile.

+Now you can start bundled Solr with `rake sunspot:solr:start`, stop it with `rake sunspot:solr:stop` and reindex all data with `rake sunspot:reindex`.

-OK, now that confusion is hopefully out of the way, let's continue with our people search scenario.
+OK, now that confusion is hopefully out of the way, let's continue with our person search scenario.

 Let us define the searchable attributes on our `Person` model: